CrossR/HepEVD/README.md

 ## Future Work

- - UI needs to be able to pick between multiple sets of 2D / 3D hits:
-  - That is, say 3D hits, 3D hits with energy colouring, 3D hits with a score applied etcetc.

  - Start populating and passing over the other menu entries (vertices, 2D hits).

  - Helper functions for Pandora, LArSoft + more to convert bits.